Home

 Chummy As Rabid Dogs And Antisocial As Death

 For largemouth bass it's a tough life.
-One that weighs more than five pounds, which is just one or two percent of all largemouth bass, is a creature deserving reverence from those of us who pursue hawgs.
+One that weighs more than five pounds, Like the 7.5 pounder above, which is just one or two percent of all largemouth bass, is a creature deserving reverence from those of us who pursue hawgs.

 A bass this size has struggled long and survived much in order to reach this size.
 As a result, in their world they're mean and dominant.
 When big bass fishing you'll find them shrewd and educated.
 Conditioned if you will, to avoid anything that seems unnatural or a threat to their safety.
 They enter a world where it is quite simply a 24-7 matter of "eat or be eaten".
 From the minute they're hatched they find themselves on the menu of just about every other carnivorous creature in the lake or river.